Will-Cupa/Will-Cupa/README.md

 - 👋 Hi, I’m Will
-- 👀 I’m interested in Chupacabbra
+- 👀 I’m interested in lots of topics including 3d rendering and game development
-- 🌱 I’m currently learning how to make pineapple
+- 🌱 I’m currently learning how to use some API and libraries such as Windows API, OpenGL and SDL libraries
-- 💞️ I’m looking to collaborate on nothing but pasta